bazelbuild/examples/rust-tutorial/README.md

 # Examples to build Rust code

-This package shows how to build Rust code for the ten most common use cases.
+This package shows how to build Rust code for the most common use cases.

 All examples use the Bazelmod configuration format, and some examples come with a Cargo configuration.
 There are cases when rules have not yet been updated for the new Bazelmod format.